a-bakos/books-courses/README.md

 # Books I have read recently on computing:

+- Andrew Hunt & David Thomas - The Pragmatic Programmer - from journeyman to master [Addison-Wesley]
 - Hampton Catlin and Michael Lintorn Catlin - Pragmatic Guide to Sass [The Pragmatic Bookshelf]
 - Steve Krug - Don't Make Me Think (Revisited) - A Common Sense Approach to Web and Mobile Usability [New Riders]
 - Lea Verou - CSS Secrets - better solutions to everyday web design problems [O'Reilly]